Perl developer jobs

 Perl Mongers are location specific Perl user groups with personal contacts and mailing lists.
 Some of them allow you to post job ads, but before doing that read the charter of the specific group.
 If it is not clear, ask the leader of the group listed on the central Perl Mongers web site.

-LinkedIn has a Perl Jobs group where you can post your job ad.
+Perl Jobs group where you can post your job ad.

 Perl Weekly, is the prime source of Perl-related news for over 5,000 Perl enthusiasts.
 It is published every Monday morning (GMT).
 It accepts sponsored ads that will be included in the newsletter sent out to 5,000+ subscribers and included in the archive of the web site.
 For more details check out the sponsors page.